-Treat MS with saffron by drinking one or two cups of saffron tea a day!
+Treating MS with drinking a cups of saffron tea in a day.

 Saffron is one of the few things we can talk about as much as we want.
 That’s because this 3,000-year-old plant is able to cure many diseases.